What is document archiving & how to automate it?

 Opt for a smarter document archiving process with no-code workflows in 15 minutes.
 See how it works with a free product demo from our automation consultants.

-Document archiving is storing documents that are no longer of use now and might be required later on.
+Document archiving is the process of storing documents that are no longer in use now in secure storage.

-A mid-size business deals with 10,000 documents on a yearly basis.
-Keeping a track of them manually is a big ordeal.
+A mid-size business deals with 10,000 documents every year.
+Keeping track of them manually is a big ordeal.